 While water flows over the lower tiers all year round, the seventh tier largely dries up for much of the year, including when we visited in February.
 Water thunders down late in the rainy season (August/September), causing the upper tiers to occasionally close as a safety measure.
 The lack of tumbling water didn’t stop a thick crowd — busloads of Russians, in particular — from making it up here during our visit.

 The crowds can detract from the experience at Erawan, especially when throngs of locals join the ever-present foreign travellers on weekends.
-The park is open all year, but the best time to visit is probably November and into early December, just after the rains and before peak tourism season.
+The park is open all year, but the best time to visit is probably from late October to early December, just after the rains and before peak tourism season.
 The falls will be driest in the hot months of March and April.
 While some litter is inevitable, we found trails to be reasonably clean and well maintained.

 If you feel like sticking around, fan-cooled cabins can be rented near the waterfall.
 Double rooms fetch 800 baht while larger cabins accommodating three to eight run 1,200 to 2,400 baht.
 There’s also a large youth hostel and rental tents, and you can set up your own tent for 30 baht.
 Accommodation can be arranged at the Visitor Centre, or you can book by bank transfer through the DNP website.
-You’ll also find a handful of small resorts strung along the scenic Kwai Yai River, which runs beside the main road to the park.
+You’ll also find a handful of small resorts strung along the scenic River Khwae Yai, which runs beside the main road to the park.

 Also part of the national park, Tham Phra That is a large cave with glittering stalagmites and stalactites, located 12 kilometres further up the road from headquarters at the end of a dirt track.
 It can only be reached by private vehicle.
-You’ll also find the vast Sri Nakarin reservoir and dam in this vicinity.
-Closer to the waterfall, a couple of nature trails sidetrack through bamboo and mixed deciduous forest.
+You’ll also find the vast Srinagarindra reservoir and dam in this vicinity.
 Most visit the park as a day trip from Kanchanaburi town; plan on staying for at least a night if wanting to see all of the above.
 With more time you could continue 45 kilometres further north to Huai Mae Khamin, another stunning travertine waterfall drawing much thinner crowds.

 Erawan National Park is a straightforward 65 kilometre trip north up Route 3199 from Kanchanburi town.
-It’s a pleasant motorbike ride, but buses run from the main bus station direct to the national park Visitor Centre every hour from 08:00 to 17:50; the 90-minute journey costs 50 baht.
-The buses drop off right in front of the Visitor Centre; remember that the last bus back to town leaves at 16:00, when the gates to the waterfall close.
-Expect to spend a good three to five hours exploring the falls, especially if you plan to make it to the seventh tier, which is a challenging 1.5 kilometre hike from the Visitor Centre.
+It’s a pleasant motorbike ride, but buses run from the main bus station direct to the national park Visitor Centre every hour from 08:00 to 17:50; the 90-minute journey costs 50 baht and the last bus back to Kanchanaburi leaves at 17:00.
+Expect to spend a good three to five hours exploring the falls, especially if you plan to make it to the seventh tier, which is a challenging 1.5-km hike from the Visitor Centre.
 Tour operators run trips to the park, which often include elephant treks, rafting and lunch.
-Foreign adults must pay a 300 baht fee to enter the park.
+Admission for foreign adults is 300 baht.